-Point of Order is an essential motion for every member of an elected public body, a nonprofit board, an academic senate, or any group that functions on democratic principles.
-It is key to effective use of Robert’s Rules of Order.
+Point of Order and Appeal are essential motions for every member of an elected public body, a nonprofit board, an academic senate, or any group that functions on democratic principles.
+They are key to effective use of Robert’s Rules of Order.

 In the discussion below, whenever we say “member,” we mean a voting member of the governing body.

 What is a Point of Order?

 Point of Order is a motion that requires the chair to abide by the organization’s rules or parliamentary rules, or to require another member to abide by the rules.
 If an error isn’t obvious, the member may have to briefly explain how the rules are being broken.

 This motion is made by just one member and in most circumstances the motion must be made at the time of the rule violation.
 When this motion is made it immediately and temporarily stops business until the Point of Order is ruled on by the chair, who will either agree with the member and enforce the rules, or may disagree with the member.
 Once the chair rules that the Point of Order was well taken (correct) or not well taken (incorrect), the business that was interrupted then continues (unless the chair’s ruling is immediately appealed).